Introduction

 The Steam Deck recovery image doesn’t install the most recent version of SteamOS, so now we should probably do a software update.

-• First of all ensure that you’re giving enought RAM to the VM (in my examples I run QEMU with -m 8G).
-The OS update might fail if you use less.
+- First of all ensure that you’re giving enought RAM to the VM (in my examples I run QEMU with

-• (optional) Change the OS branch if you want to try the beta release: ‘sudo steamos-select-branch beta‘ (or main, if you want the bleeding edge)
+).
+The OS update might fail if you use less. - (optional) Change the OS branch if you want to try the beta release: ‘

-• Check the available version: ‘steamos-update check
+variable) - Check the available version: ‘

-Note: if the last step fails after reaching 100% with a post-install handler error then go to Connections in the system settings, rename Wired Connection 1 to something else (anything, the name doesn’t matter), click Apply and run steamos-update again.
-This works around a bug in the update process.
-Recent images fix this and this workaround is not necessary with them.
+Note: if the last step fails after reaching 100% with a post-install handler error then go to Connections in the system settings, rename Wired Connection 1 to something else (anything, the name doesn’t matter), click Apply and run steamos-update

 As we did with the recovery image, before rebooting we should ensure that the new update boots into the Plasma session, otherwise it won’t work: